Mail Tribune: History

+In 1919, Putnam retired as president of the Medford Printing Company to own and operate the Capital Journal in Salem.
+He was succeeded by Robert W. Ruhl.
+Under his leadership, the Mail Tribune was awarded the 1934 Pulitzer Prize for Meritorious Service, for its coverage of corrupt Jackson County politicians.
+The Ruhl family operated the paper for 62 years until selling it in 1973 to Ottaway Newspapers, a subsidiarity of the Dow Jones, owner of The Wall Street Journal.
+The company was acquired in 2007 by News Corp, owned by Rupert Murdoch.

-On September 4, 2013, News Corp announced that it would sell the Dow Jones Local Media Group to Newcastle Investment Corp., an affiliate of Fortress Investment Group for $87 million.
-The newspapers were be operated by GateHouse Media, owned by Fortress.
+On September 4, 2013, News Corp announced that it would sell Ottaway Newspapers, by then known as Dow Jones Local Media Group, to Newcastle Investment Corp., an affiliate of Fortress Investment Group for $87 million.
+The newspapers were to be operated by GateHouse Media, owned by Fortress.
 News Corp.
 CEO and former Wall Street Journal editor Robert James Thomson indicated that the newspapers were "not strategically consistent with the emerging portfolio" of the company.
 GateHouse in turn filed prepackaged Chapter 11 bankruptcy on September 27, 2013, to restructure its debt obligations in order to accommodate the acquisition.

 The Mail Tribune and Ashland Daily Tidings were sold to Rosebud Media in 2017 for a reported $15 million.
 On September 21, 2022, the Mail Tribune announced it would discontinue its printed edition and only publish online.
 The Mail Tribune published its final online articles on January 13, 2023, and ceased operations.

-Special sections

-The Mail Tribune had four special feature sections that ran regularly each week.
-Sunday's edition contained a Your Life section, with general lifestyle content.
-Wednesday contained the A La Carte section, which featured food articles.
-Friday was the Oregon Outdoors section, containing local and regional outdoors stories.
-Friday's edition also contained Tempo, a tabloid insert about local arts and entertainment.

-Newsroom

-The Mail Tribune North Fir Street newsroom included reporters, assigning editors, and multimedia staff, copy editing and page design, as well as a separate sports department.